CSCfi/csc-user-guide/docs/data/Allas/using_allas/rclone.md

 *    [rclone copyurl](https://rclone.org/commands/rclone_copyurl/)- Copy urls content to destination without saving it in tmp storage.

+## Authentication

 The first step is to authenticate to a project in Allas.
+This can be done with commands:

 ```
 module load allas
 allas_conf
 ```

-The command above generates and stores authentication information into shell variables `OS_AUTH_TOKEN` and `OS_STORAGE_URL`.
-The authentication is valid for max 3 hours. **Note:** The environment variables are available only for that login session, so if you log into Puhti in another session, you need to authenticate again in there to access Allas.
+The `allas_conf` command above asks for your CSC password (the same that you use to login to CSC servers).
+After that it lists your projectc in Allas and ask you to define the project that will be used.
+After that _allas_conf_ generates rclone configuration file for Allas service and autheticates the connections to a selected project in Allas.
+The authentication information is stored into shell variables `OS_AUTH_TOKEN` and `OS_STORAGE_URL`.
+The authentication is valid for max 3 hours.
+Hoverver you can refrresh the authentication at any time my running _allas_conf_ again.
+The environment variables are available only for that login session, so if you log into Puhti in another session, you need to authenticate again in there to access Allas.

+## Create buckets and upload objects

 Data in Allas is arranged into containers called buckets.
 You can simply think them as top level directories.
-The only drawback of buckets is that they must have unique names - you can not create a bucket if some other project has already used that bucket name.
+All buckets in allas must have unique names  - you can not create a bucket if some other project has already used that bucket name.
 So it is a good rule of thumb to have something project or user specific in the bucket name, for instance: _2000620-raw-data_.
-See [checklist](../introduction.md#naming_bucket){:target="_blank"} for naming a bucket.
+See [checklist](../introduction.md#naming_bucket) for naming a bucket.

-Guidance for using rclone with Allas is given below.

-&nbsp;

-## Create buckets and upload objects

-Creating a bucket can be done with command:
+In the case of _rclone_ creating a bucket can be done with command:
 ```bash
 rclone mkdir allas:2000620-raw-data
 ```

-Upload a file with command ```rclone copy```:
+You can upload a file with command ```rclone copy```:
 ```bash
 rclone copy file.dat allas:2000620-raw-data/
 ```
-&nbsp;
+The command above creates object _file.dat_ in bucket _2000620-raw-data_.

 ## List buckets and objects